 Who doesn’t qualify?

-If you have an annual scheme set up before 28 February but not yet used, then you won’t qualify.
+If you have an annual scheme set up before 28 February but hadn’t yet run the 2019/20 payroll run, then you won’t qualify.

 Which employees qualify?